Five-Colleges-Incorporated/fetch-codereview/dependencies/nodejs.md

 Only roboto, material-icons, and mdi is being used.
 No harm to keeping it.

+Dependency versions have been specified using the caret (^) operator.
+This [pins the leftmost version number](https://github.com/npm/node-semver?tab=readme-ov-file#caret-ranges-123-025-004) which prevents breaking changes from being installed while still taking security fixes.
+For the most part, this is the desired behavior but dependencies _do need_ to be explicitly upgraded at regular intervals to stay up to date.

 #### Areas of improvement

 The [status of momentjs](https://momentjs.com/docs/#/-project-status/) has been clear for years now.